This is a complete post on the Topic Work Energy theorem Equation in 2020.

-What is work energy theorem?
+What is Work Energy theorem?

 Wnet = Kf –Ki = ∆k

 An unbalanced force applied to a particle will certainly change the particle’s state of motion.
 Newton’s second law provides us with one way to analyze this change of motion.
 We now consider a different approach that ultimately gives the same result as Newton’s laws but is often simpler to apply.
 It also leads us into one of the many important conservation laws that play such an important role in our interpretation of physical processes.

 We consider not the work done on a particle by a single force, but the net work Wnet done by all the forces that act on the particle.
 There are two ways to find the net work.
 The first is to find the net force, that is, the vector sum of all the forces that act on the particle:

 We know that a net unbalanced force applied to a particle will change its state of motion by accelerating it,let us say from initial velocity vi to final velocity vf.
 What is the effect of the work done on the particle by this net unbalanced force?

 We first look at the answer to this question in the case of the constant force in one dimension.
-Under the influence of this force, the particles moves from xi to xf , and it accelerates uniformly from vi to vf.
+Under the influence of this force, the particles move from xi to xf , and it accelerates uniformly from vi to vf.
 The work done is:

-That is, the result of the net work on the particle has to bring about a change in the value of the quantity from point i to point f.
-This quantity is called the kinetic energy k of the particle, with definition
+That is, the result of the net work on the particle has to bring about a change in the value of the quantity from the point I to point f.
+This quantity is called the kinetic energy k of the particle, with a definition

 In terms of the kinetic energy k, we can rewrite equation (2) as:

 Wnet=Kf –Ki=∆k ……….(4)

-Equation (4) is the mathematical representation of an important result called the work energy theorem, which in words can be stated as follows:
+Equation (4) is the mathematical representation of an important result called the work-energy theorem, which in words can be stated as follows:

 The net work done by the forces acting on a particle is equal to the change in the kinetic energy of the particle.
-The work energy theorem is useful, however, for solving problems in which the net work done on a particle by external forces is easily computed and in which we are interested in finding the particles speed at certain positions.Of even more significance is the work energy theorem as a starting point for a broad generalization of the concept of energy and how energy can be stored or shared among the parts of a complex system.
+The work-energy theorem is useful, however, for solving problems in which the net work is done on a particle by external forces is easily computed and in which we are interested in finding the particle’s speed at certain positions.Of even more significance is the work-energy theorem as a starting point for a broad generalization of the concept of energy and how energy can be stored or shared among the parts of a complex system.
 The principle of conservation of energy is the subject of the next chapter.

-General proof of work energy theorem:
+General proof of the Principle work and Energy

 What are Limitations of work energy theorem?

-We derived the work energy theorem directly from Newton’s second law, which, in the form in which we have stated it, applies only to particles.
-Hence the work energy theorem, as we have presented so far, likewise applies only to particles.
+We derived the work-energy theorem directly from Newton’s second law, which, in the form in which we have stated it, applies only to particles.
+Hence the work-energy theorem, as we have presented so far, likewise applies only to particles.
 We can apply this important theorem to real objects only if those objects behave like particles.
 Previously, we considered an object to behave like a particle if all parts of the object move in exactly the same way.
-In the use of work energy theorem, we can treat an extended object as a particle if the only kind of energy it has is directed kinetic energy.
+In the use of a work-energy theorem, we can treat an extended object as a particle if the only kind of energy it has is directed kinetic energy.